 Clair describes herself as a Buckeye nut, who was born and raised in the Buckeye state with lots to prove- “I play sports, I follow sports and most of all I love to write about sports!”
 She’s a former “Fan Girl” on 97.1 The Fan and was a contributor at Buckeye Banter.
-When she’s not following sports, she’s also an NPC bikini competitor and a fitness instructor that loves to cook healthy meals for my family.
+When she’s not following sports, she’s also an NPC figure competitor and a fitness instructor that loves to cook healthy meals for my family.
 Follow her on Facebook and on twitter: @aclaircrawford

 Gary is married and father to a wonderful son.
 When he’s not working and spending time with the family you can find him watching, playing or officiating sports (softball, football, and basketball).
 Besides being a part of Buckeye Nation, he is a Cleveland and Columbus Blue Jacket fan Writing about sports has always been a dream of his, so you can follow him in 140 characters or less @3ebgary.